John-Abbott-College/4A8-Notes/03_Creating_Tests_for_a_Project_Calendar.md

 ## Writing a Test

-In your test file, you must include the `[FACT]` keyword to indicate which classes/methods are part of testing, as opposed to helper functions.
+In your test file, you must include the `[Fact]` keyword to indicate which classes/methods are part of testing, as opposed to helper functions.

 ```csharp
 [Fact]